-When a Minister or the Private Business Committee exercises the power conferred by Standing Order 106, he or it shall advise the Speaker and the Clerk of his or its determination not later than two hours before the Parliament meets, and the Clerk shall, without delay, advise Members of the determination.
+When a Minister or the Private Business Committee exercises the power conferred by Section 106, he or it shall advise the Speaker and the Clerk of his or its determination not later than two hours before the Parliament meets, and the Clerk shall, without delay, advise Members of the determination.

-Grievance Debate.
+Division 2.-Grievance Debate.

-108. GRIEVANCE DEBATE.
+108. Grievance Debate.

-- (1) On each sitting Friday, immediately after questions have been asked the Speaker shall propose a question "That grievances be noted", to which question any Member may address the Parliament. - (2) No amendment shall be moved to the question. - (3) If consideration of the question has not been concluded at 1 p.m., the debate on it shall be interrupted and the Speaker shall put the question.
+- (1) On each sitting Friday, immediately after questions have been asked the Speaker shall propose a question "That grievances be noted", to which question any Member may address the Parliament. - (2) No amendment shall be moved to the question. - (3) If consideration of the question has not been concluded at 12 noon, the debate on it shall be interrupted and the Speaker shall put the question.

-Matter of Public Importance.
+Division 3.-Matter of Public Importance.